Physics Laboratory I

 - Explain differences between observed and expected results in experiments.

-- Investigate the conservation of energy and momentum.
+- Investigate the conservation of thermal energy and conservation of momentum.

 - Use an oscilloscope to measure the speed of sound.

-- Measure resonance and standing waves in an air column.
+- Measure resonance and standing waves in a string.

 - Lab 1.
 Measurement, Error, and Uncertainty